Transfer function interpolation remainder formula of rational Krylov subspace methods: The error formula of the two-sided projection method

 \end{lemma}

-\begin{proof} Let $\pi^{\beta}_k(z):=\prod_{i=1}^k(z-\beta_i),$ $\widetilde N(z):= N(z)\pi^{\beta}_k(z)$ and $P_{k-1}(z):= Q_{k-1,k}(z)\pi^{\beta}_k(z).$ By the rational interpolation condition, we obtain $\widetilde N(\alpha_i)=P_{k-1}(\alpha_i)$ for $\alpha_i \in \Sigma (i=1,2,\ldots,k) .$ Thus, Lemma \ref{lm:hermite_remainder_intergral} is applied.
+\begin{proof} Let $\pi^{\beta}_k(\mathfrak{s}):=\prod_{i=1}^k(\mathfrak{s}-\beta_i),$ $\widetilde N(\mathfrak{s}):= N(\mathfrak{s})\pi^{\beta}_k(\mathfrak{s})$ and $P_{k-1}(\mathfrak{s}):= Q_{k-1,k}(\mathfrak{s})\pi^{\beta}_k(\mathfrak{s}).$ By the rational interpolation condition, we obtain $\widetilde N(\alpha_i)=P_{k-1}(\alpha_i)$ for $\alpha_i \in \Sigma (i=1,2,\ldots,k) .$ Thus, Lemma \ref{lm:hermite_remainder_intergral} is applied.

-The proof is completed after our dividing \eqref{eq:Nzpi_interpolation_intergral} by $\pi^{\beta}_k(z).$ \end{proof}
+The proof is completed after our dividing \eqref{eq:Nzpi_interpolation_intergral} by $\pi^{\beta}_k(\mathfrak{s}).$ \end{proof}

-In the next two subsections, we apply Lemma \ref{lm:rational_Hermitian_remainder} onto the resolvent function $\mathcal{H}(\lambda,z)=1/(z-\lambda)$ with respect to variables $z$ and $\lambda$, respectively.
-Note the interpolation nodes and poles of these two cases are opposite.
-The key step in the two poofs is the interchange of the problem resolvent function $\mathcal{H}(\lambda,z)$ and the resolvent function in the Cauchy integral.
-Therefore, if other problems do not have the resolvent function term inside, we may not expect to acquire an explicit error formula.
+In the next two subsections, we apply Lemma \ref{lm:rational_Hermitian_remainder} onto the resolvent function $\mathcal{H}(\lambda,\mathfrak{s})=1/(\mathfrak{s}-\lambda)$ with respect to variables $\mathfrak{s}$ and $\lambda$, respectively.
+Note that the interpolation nodes and poles of these two cases are opposite.
+The key step in the following poofs is the interchange between the problem resolvent function $\mathcal{H}(\lambda,\mathfrak{s})$ and the resolvent function in the Cauchy integral.
+Therefore, if other problems (e.g. \cite[Section 4.2, Section 4.3]{MR3095912}) lack a resolvent function term inside, we may not expect to acquire an explicit error formula.

-\subsubsection{Variable $z$}
+\subsubsection{Variable $\mathfrak{s}$}